rareval48/Intermediate_CAD/README.md

 <img src="https://user-images.githubusercontent.com/71342195/138284013-de2dab76-2549-4a1c-acbc-b02f35a46f02.png" width="400px">

 ### Reflection
 The trucks had to be made a certain way for there to have a small ring in the middle to help strenghthen it.
-I had to remake the truck, because the first time that I tried to make it I sketched on the wrong face and it didnt work once I started to make the second part of the trucks.
+I had to remake the truck, because the first time that I tried to make it, I sketched on the wrong face and it didnt work once I started to make the second part of the trucks.

 ### Evidence
 [Skateboard and Trucks](https://cvilleschools.onshape.com/documents/7711f3ed98499335c3be4f00/w/97e62adae0b8b7b5650fe9e4/e/b7dfc4762705cb0a55bb1369?renderMode=0&uiState=618d2c709ccafa52b287e153)